0xPolygon/polygon-docs/docs/pos/payments/x402/quickstart-sellers.md

 to provide:

 * The Facilitator URL or facilitator object.
-For testing, use `https://facilitator.x402.rs/` which works on Polygon Mainnet and Amoy.
+For testing, use `https://x402-amoy.polygon.technology` which works on Polygon Amoy testnet.
-* For a facilitator access on Polygon, please contact us [here.](https://t.me/PolygonHQ/32)
+* For a facilitator access on Polygon, please contact us [here.](https://info.polygon.technology/devrel-intake-form)
 * The routes you want to protect.
 * Your receiving wallet address.